 In February 1971 Britain adopted a decimal currency.
 This was a momentous event for the whole country, with every man, woman and child having to change the way they used money.
-Handling and chatting about pre-decimal coins can be a positive and nostalgic experience for people who lived through the changeover so, as part of the 50th anniversary celebrations, the Royal Mint Museum has developed reminiscence sessions.
+Handling and chatting about pre-decimal coins can be a positive and nostalgic experience for people who lived through the changeover so, as part of the 50th anniversary celebrations, the Royal Mint Museum developed reminiscence sessions.

+Based on the success of this project, in 2022 we are launching a Platinum Jubilee edition of our reminiscence sessions.
 If you would like more information please email us at email@example.com